 Transamerica is a 2005 comedy-drama film directed and written by Duncan Tucker, starring Felicity Huffman just after her success on Desperate Housewives.
 Huffman received an Academy Award nomination for her role.

-Bree Osbourne, formerly Stanley Osbourne, is a trans woman with a week before her big operation.
+Bree Osbourne (Huffman) is a trans woman who will soon receive gender affirming surgery.
 However, she soon discovers that she has a son named Toby.
 Her psychiatrist, upon hearing of this, refuses to grant her consent for the surgery and forces her to connect to Toby.
 Thus begins a rather interesting road trip from Los Angeles to New York and back again.

 This film features examples of:

 - Ambiguously Gay: Toby.
 While he spends most of the film talking about (and having) sex with men, it's pretty clear his sexuality is largely targeted at whomever will give him the most attention and/or money, and there certainly aren't a lot of women soliciting teen boy hustlers.
 Of course the point might all be moot, since Toby's so screwed up emotionally and sexually that he might not have a true orientation at all.

 - Badass Native: Toby thinks his dad is this, including a continuing belief that he's an Indian of some sort.
 Too bad for Toby, he's not.